- How to Find a Property

 If you are building near the boundary of your house renovation you should check whether or not this work is affected by the Party Wall Act.
 It is also wise to get your solicitor to check your title deeds or lease — there may be restrictions relating to development of the property.

-With the house renovation purchased and the structural condition assessed, the next job will be to formulate a design for the renovation and any extensions you might have planned.
+Once you have secured your renovation project and assessed its structural condition, the next task on your list will be to develop a design for your new home and any extensions you might have planned.
 Many people renovating a house find that producing a design for an existing house trickier than starting from scratch.

-It really does pay to spend a few months living in or at the very least spending time in, the house before coming up with a design.
-This will allow you to see where and when natural light enters the house, which layout configurations work and which don’t and allows you to build up an idea of how the house could best work for your lifestyle.
+It really does pay to spend a few months living in or spending time in a house.
+This will allow you to see where and when natural light enters the house, which layout configurations work and allows you to build up an idea of how the house could best work for your lifestyle.

 When renovating a house it is not always necessary to hire an architect or designer and obviously you will save money by coming up with your own design.